AlexKLWS/godot-native-bullets-plugin/README.md

 		"transform": Transform2D(global_rotation, global_position),
 		"velocity": bullet_velocity
 	}
-	# Spawn a bullet using the selected BulletKit and setting the properties defined above.
+	# Spawn a bullet using the selected UnitKit and setting the properties defined above.
 	# Bullets is an autoload.
 	Bullets.spawn_bullet(bullet_kit, properties)
 ```